 Our team realized during our time being hands-on with dropshipping that many people dreaded needing to connect the dots on product details like function, benefits, and dimensions and creating a product description.
 A lot of people don’t like to spend time writing, especially when they’re just wanting to sell stuff and make money!
-So that’s why when we created Sellvia, our multi-purpose US dropshipping solution, we made sure to include engaging product descriptions on landing pages, created by our team of writers and product experts, so you (the store owner) don’t have to sweat the words and design process.
+So that’s why when we created Sellvia, our multi-purpose ecommerce ecosystem, we made sure to include engaging product descriptions on landing pages, created by our team of writers and product experts, so you (the store owner) don’t have to sweat the words and design process.

 But how do we do the magic that we do?
 What elements make a product description engaging and effective?
 Let’s take a look at some of our product descriptions!

 How to write a product description that sells: the Gaming Glasses example

 Here, we have our Anti-Blue Light Gaming Glasses.